Uncontested Divorce in Massachusetts

 Forms related to No-fault, Uncontested Divorce in Massachusetts

-A no-fault and uncontested divorce takes place when both divorcing partners can cooperate and they file a joint petition.
-This is known as a Simplified Divorce or the “1A” divorce, as per the section of the law.
-The divorcing partners have to produce the following forms.
+A no-fault and uncontested process takes place when both separating partners can cooperate, and they file a joint petition.
+This is known as a Simplified Divorce or the "1A" divorce.
+The divorcing partners have to produce the following forms:

-• Identifies the divorcing partners and their children, if any.
+• Identifies the partners and their children, if any.

 • Asks the court to add in a separation agreement.